Real estate values are continually changing.

-But there is always a certain amount of risk in real estate, of course.
+But, in real estate there is always a certain amount of risk.

-When your house appreciates you have more equity to borrow against, and you get a higher profit when you sell.
+When your property appreciates you have a greater asset to borrow against, and you'll make a higher profit when you sell.

-Property values in Tryon change for various reasons, so how will you know what you're purchasing today won't depreciate the day after you close?
+Property values in Tryon shift for numerous reasons, so how do you know what you're buying now won't depreciate the day after you close?

-The economy is believed to be the biggest factor impacting real estate appreciation.
+Many guess that the economy is the top factor impacting real estate appreciation.

-However, your home's value and the components that play the biggest role in its appreciation are particular to the local Tryon economy and housing market.
+However, your home's value and the features that play the most significant role in its appreciation are particular to the local Tryon economy and housing market.

-So when it comes to keeping their value, these regions consistently appreciate the best.
+So when it comes to holding their value, these areas consistently appreciate the best.

 The local economy - Are local businesses hiring?
 Have businesses moved into or away from an area?
-Is there a fair blend of job types in an area, or does it count on just one industry?
-Is the mix of commercial and residential development changing?
+Is there a nice combination of business in an area, or does it depend on just one industry?
+Is the mix of commercial and residential zoning changing?